harness/developer-hub/release-notes/delegate.md

 #### Version 80309

-- Do not evaluate service variables on the bash shell when exporting them in SSH command step.
+- Do not evaluate service variables on the Bash shell when exporting them in Command step.
 (CDS-75775)

-  If a service variable has bash interpretable characters like dollar ($), they will remain as is when exported in the step.
-Previously, they were being evaluated using the bash interpreter ( eg. "abc$1abc" would actually be sent as "abc$bc")
+  If a service variable has bash-interpretable characters like dollar ($), they will remain as is when exported in the Command step.
+Previously, they were being evaluated using the bash interpreter (for example, "abc$1abc" would actually be sent as "abc$bc").

 #### Version 80308